phamcongthuy/challenge/_live/family-promise-of-the-south-bay.md

   We hope to be providing low cost housing throughout Los Angeles County, wherever there is vacant land, to eradicate the homeless problem and alleviate the cost of housing for struggling families.
-category_metrics: >-
+category_metrics:
+  - Housing affordability
-  ['Housing affordability', 'Number of households below the self-sufficiency standard', 'Rates of homelessness']
+  - Number of households below the self-sufficiency standard
+  - Rates of homelessness
-category_other: >-
+category_other:
-  ['LA is the best place to LEARN', 'LA is the best place to CREATE', 'LA is the healthiest place to CONNECT']
+  - LA is the best place to LEARN
+  - LA is the best place to CREATE
+  - LA is the healthiest place to CONNECT
-unique_identifier: cdovkihz
 category: live
 uri: /live/family-promise-of-the-south-bay/
 order: 36
 project_image: /assets/images/live/family-promise-of-the-south-bay.jpg
-project_proposal_impact: []

 ---